dotnet/docs-maui/docs/fundamentals/shell/pages.md

 ## Display pages

 In .NET MAUI Shell apps, pages are typically created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object:
+This is accomplished by using the <xref:Microsoft.Maui.Controls.DataTemplate> markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"